jump to navigation

 abraham_ortelius-islandia-ca_1590.jpg

-Columbus would have had maps like these to figure out how to get to India which turned out to be America.
+Columbus would have had maps like these to visualize a route to India which turned out to be America.
 These maps are from his time.

 crcodile.jpg